Skip to main content

 But time is an undefeated architect.

 A few seasons ago, Matteo’s ship finally made landfall back on a permanent, sunny shore.
 He was accepted into an elite, highly traditional Mediterranean research guild—a prestigious, insular ecosystem that demanded his absolute, undivided devotion.
-It was a beautiful, natural evolution—the very pinnacle of the destination they had spent thirteen years mapping together.
+It was a beautiful, natural evolution—the very pinnacle of the destination they had spent innumerable years mapping together.

 Yet, human psychology is a fragile thing.
 When the gravity of this new society descended upon Matteo, his regular letters to the faraway observatory naturally began to slow.
 The months between courier ships stretched out.
 He was busy planting roots in his new world, integrating into a complex local hierarchy, and finding safety nearest to his new peers.